TianTXie/XML/README.md

-# Lecture 05
+# Presentation 2

-Slides for Lecture 5 for Ken Anderson's Spring 2015 Seminar on Data Engineering.
-Lecture held on 01/27/2015.
+Slides for Presentation 2 for 5828.

-The slides are available on-line at http://cu-data-engineering-s15.github.io/lecture_05
+The slides are available on-line at http://TianTXie.github.io/XML.